oracle/node-oracledb/doc/api.md

 pool connections in use   | The number of connections from this pool that `getConnection()` returned successfully to the application and have not yet been released back to the pool. pool connections open     | The number of connections in this pool that have been established to the database.

 Note that for efficiency, the minimum, maximum, average, and sum of times in the queue are calculated when requests are removed from the queue.
-They do not take into account times for connection requests still waiting in the queue.
+They include times for connection requests that were dequeued when a pool connection became available, and also for connection requests that timed out.
+The statistics do not include times for connection requests still waiting in the queue.

 The sum of 'total requests failed', 'total requests exceeding queueMax', and 'total request timeouts' is the number of `pool.getConnection()` calls that